eloymelo/eloymelo.com/content/tutorials/arch/arch-better-fonts.md

 3. Save the changes and reboot the machine
 ***
 ### Quick Note
-I highly recommend you check out the **[Debian Post Install](https://eloymelo.com/tutorials/debian-post-install/)** guide first If you haven't yet.
+I highly recommend you check out the **[Arch Post Install](https://eloymelo.com/tutorials/arch-post-install/)** guide first If you haven't yet.